 The following accessible research facilities are available in the reading rooms:

 We recommend a range of magnifying equipment for use in our reading rooms:

-- magnifying glasses – of which there is only a limited number available in the reading rooms, so we recommend that you bring your own
+- Magnifying glasses – of which there is only a limited number available in the reading rooms, so we recommend that you bring your own

-- sheet magnifiers – we sell these in our bookshop on the ground floor
+- Sheet magnifiers – we sell these in our bookshop on the ground floor

-- electronic document magnifiers – these link to screens using CCTV-type technology, which enlarges the text.
+- Electronic document magnifiers – these link to screens using CCTV-type technology, which enlarges the text.
 They can’t be used to read original documents but can be used with books, publications and indexes

-- magnification and reading software – some PCs in the Research and Enquiries Room have ZoomText software installed to enlarge on-screen text and images.
+- Magnification and reading software – some PCs in the Research and Enquiries Room have ZoomText software installed to enlarge on-screen text and images.
 Ask a member of staff which PCs have the software and how to use it

-Accessible PCs, with a large mouse and keyboard, are available in the Start here area on the first floor.
+Accessible PCs, which have a large mouse and keyboard, are available in the ‘Start here’ area on the first floor.
 Please ask a member of staff where they are located.

 We have members of staff who can sign.
 Please note that they may not be available at all times.